The 4 Main Types of Welding and the Differences

 - Continuous wire is more efficient than SMAW

-Here’s a super video showing these four different kinds of welding in action:
+Here’s a super video showing the four main types of welding in action: